hasura/graphql-engine/manual/SDKs/ios-sdk.rst

 Data Service
 ~~~~~~~~~~~~

-Hasura provides out of the box data APIs on the Tables and views you
+Hasura provides out of the box data APIs on the tables and views you
 make in your project.
 To learn more about how they work, check out the
 docs
 `here <https://hasura.io/_docs/platform/0.6/getting-started/4-data-query.html>`__.